alanaml/Udacity_Boston_AirBNB_Data/README.md

 The analyses could be very complex and highly detailed, everything depends on how reliable you want your results.
 For small analyses, I choose to work with correlations regarding the ''Scores''.
 What made our clients choose the score?
 And how the apartment's features are relating, and with particular characteristics are related to the score rating?
 I've used some heatmaps to understand this relation, also using changing the correlation mode to Spearman's correlation.

 ## Files in the repository
- - Listings &mdash;  full descriptions and average review score
+ - Listings &mdash;  full descriptions and average review score;
- - Reviews &mdash; unique id for each reviewer and detailed comments
+ - Reviews &mdash; unique id for each reviewer and detailed comments;
- - Calendar &mdash; listing id and the price and availability for that day
+ - Calendar &mdash; listing id and the price and availability for that day.

+To use the Jupyter-Notebook extract the data zip files in the root.

 ## Summary of the results
 Apartments location does not affect the overall score!
 Theres is no correlation between score location and score value, score cleanliness, score rating.